ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 The RCP data from 167195 can be `downloaded here <https://drive.google.com/file/d/1tTrXwEYJzFgsmewp9bPrh4EbCHRreywC/view?usp=sharing>`_.

-We will use the ``oedge_plots`` module to extract the ne and Te data from the simulation along the path of the Thomson scattering and RCP locations and compare to the respective experimental data.
+We will use the ``oedge_plots`` module to extract the :math:`n_e` and :math:`T_e` data from the simulation along the path of the Thomson scattering and RCP locations and compare to the respective experimental data.
 A script demonstrating this is shown below:

   .. code-block:: python